 But even with an interested network, Park and Noain learned that working with communities was not easy.

-Most forest communities have been left in the lurch by NGOs and government agencies, and skepticism is their first reaction, so Park and
+Most forest communities have been left in the lurch by NGOs and government agencies, and skepticism is their first reaction.

 That´s why Park and Noain realized that if they wanted to be taken seriously by the communities, they needed to deliver short and long-term benefits.
 So, before trying to improve production, they started marketing lesser-known products like ungaragüi, macambo, dragon blood and one of EcoOla´s main products: aguaje.